npctat2021/MINFLUX_NPC_Tracking/README.md

 # MINFLUX_NPC_Tracking
-Study of nuclear transport with two-color MINFLUX
+Study of cargo transport through nuclear pore with two-color MINFLUX

 This workflow reconstruct nuclear pore complex (NPC) and associated cargo transport trajectories from two-color MINFLUX data.

 An example dataset can be found inside the data folder, and can be used for demo purposes. it consist of the following files:
  - **Nuclear Pore Raw Data.mat** : MINFLUX raw data of NPC in MATLAB data format;
- - **Nuclear Pore Model Data.txt** : filtered and converted NPC data with 5 columns: trace-ID, time stamp, X, Y, and Z coordinates;
+ - **Nuclear Pore Model Data.txt** : filtered and converted NPC data with 5 columns: trace ID, time stamp, X, Y, and Z coordinates;
  - **Tracks Model Data.txt** : coverted MINFLUX data of cargo trajectories;
  - **Bead NPC.txt** : beads coordinates from the NPC dataset, each row is a different bead, and columns are X, Y, and Z coordinates (in nm);
  - **Bead Cargo.txt** : beads coordinates from the Cargo dataset, each row is the same bead as corresponding row in the bead NPC.txt file;